Key Insights

 Accurate and relevant measurement plays an important role in decision-making, as it provides the data needed to identify priorities and guide strategic actions.
 It helps determine which issues require immediate attention, allocate resources effectively, and track progress over time.
 Measurement is also essential for shaping narratives that can inspire and mobilize action.

-What’s Working From a Wellbeing Response: There is a shift towards contextualizing and prioritizing data to prevent overwhelm and make data more practical for everyday decision-making.
 The focus is shifting from purely performance-based measures to tracking “catalytic” indicators that reveal meaningful changes.
 This approach improves the usability of insights by aligning them with key dimensions of well-being — economic, social, planetary, and individual — thus making the data more actionable and relevant.

 There is a shift from large-scale studies toward regularly collected routine data, which enhances both data collection and application.
 Consistently measuring the same indicators allows for more effective detection of real-time changes, rather than being swayed by transient trends that lack a baseline for understanding needed actions or reflecting the progress of ongoing efforts.